 Pantai Cahaya Negeri or Cahaya Negeri Beach, Port Dickson is maybe Port Dickson’s best beach.
 It has a great expanse of beautiful white sand and the water is clean.
-This does mean the beach gets crowded at holiday periods.
+This means the beach gets crowded at holiday periods.

 There is a recreational park and a cool bridge (called “Lovers Bridge”) over the water which takes you to a mangrove island (pictured above).
 This is a great place to take some awesome holiday snaps and just enjoy walking around.

-There are toilets and many picnic tables in a nice park area next to the bridge making it a great Port Dickson beach Malaysia offers for a picnic.
-There is however a lack of other facilities.
+There are toilets and many picnic tables in a nice park area next to the bridge making it a great Port Dickson beach Malaysia for a picnic.
+There is, however, a lack of other facilities.
 You can eat in a food court opposite Bayu Beach Resort or keep walking up to nearby Pantai Saujana.

-Cahaya Negeri beach Port Dickson is one of our favourites and we recommend a visit, even to just walk across the beach, see mangroves and take some photos.
+Cahaya Negeri beach Port Dickson is one of our favourites.
+We recommend a visit, even to just walk across the beach, see mangroves and take some photos.

 Pantai Saujana/Saujana Beach

 Saujana Beach, Port Dickson is about a kilometre long.
 This Port Dickson beach location is a few miles from Port Dickson town starting at the Avillion Port Dickson.
-It’s right next to the lovely Avillion Resort and there is a playground, changing rooms, toilets and food and drink vendors.
+It’s right next to this lovely resort, and there is a playground, changing rooms, toilets and food and drink vendors.

 The main entrance is opposite the Saturday Night Market and it’s easy to access this beach.
 Pantai Saujana Port Dickson is especially popular in the late afternoons.
 There are restaurants and plenty of parking.

-It’s a calm, clean beach in Port Dickson and the sand is soft and powdery.
-Despite the central location, it’s usually quite peaceful and there is plenty of space.
+It’s a calm, clean beach in Port Dickson.
+The sand is soft and powdery.
+Despite the central location, it’s usually quite peaceful, and there is plenty of space.
 Water skis and banana boats are available, but they don’t take over the beach.

 It is definitely one of our top picks for the best beach in PD.